divvun/DivvunPublicTenders/SystemSpellCheck.md

 * [Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/hh869748.aspx)
 * [macOS](https://developer.apple.com/documentation/appkit/nsspellchecker)

 This subproject may possibly be extended to cover grammar checking, by integrating already existing grammar checker code with the spelling checker API (and on macOS: the grammar checker API).
+See further details in the [grammar checker integration with LibreOffice and macOS](GrammarCheckerLOmacOS.md) subproject.

 ## Compatibility requirements